Work Package 1:

 Partnering with the International Joint Commission’s Science Advisory Board and the Global Centre for Climate Change and Transboundary Waters.

 The Climate Ready Communities and Transboundary Governance research cluster of the Global Centre on Climate Change and Transboundary Waters (GCTW) employs social science theories and mixed methods to assess and develop governance models that help communities prepare for climate change impacts.
-Work Package 1 will interface with that team as they examine governance and adaptation options for Toronto and Hamilton, Ontario, as well as SN.

 Work Package 1 is led by PI Krantzberg, working with Co-Applicants Arain and Martin-Hill to explore the potential ecosystem impact of in-migration on lake regions.
 This will inform policy recommendations for all orders of government in planning for Climate migration to different regions in the Great Lakes region and beyond.